savannahostrowski/atlas-checks/docs/checks/duplicateWaysCheck.md

         }
 ```

+Within the check body, we first check that the Segment is greater than zero meters in length to
-Within the check body, we get all Segments in each Edge, store each unique Segment as a key in a
+ensure that we are not just looking at a duplicated node.
+Next,we get all Segments in each Edge,
-HashMap, and store each Edge which contains that Segment as the value.
-If that Segment already exists
+store each unique Segment as a key in a HashMap, and store each Edge which contains that Segment as
-in the HashMap (so the list of Edges is greater than 1) and the Edge identifier has not already been
+the value.
+If that Segment already exists in the HashMap (so the list of Edges is greater than 1)
-flagged, we flag the Edge.
-If that Segment does not already contain that key, we add the Segment,
+and the Edge identifier has not already been flagged, we flag the Edge.
+If that Segment does not
-Edge identifier key value pair into the HashMap.
+already contain that key, we add the Segment, Edge identifier key value pair into the HashMap.